 1. Mount Curtain Rods at the Top of Your Walls

-One common trick that can help make your windows look bigger is to mount the curtain rods along the tops of your walls instead of just at the top of the window.
+One common trick that can help make your windows look bigger is to mount the curtain rods along the tops of your walls—or in the case, the ceiling of the slide-out!—instead of just at the top of the window.

 2. Add Patterned Curtains